 Agricultural and Resource Economics

 Grady, Emily, "Campesinos/as Cultivating Soil: Promoting and Adopting Sustainable Agriculture in Jinotega, Nicaragua" (2009).
 Independent Study Project (ISP) Collection.
-Paper 645.
+645.